How to Switch Medication Trackers Without Losing Your Mind

 Making the Final Decision

 If you’re comparing trackers and one of them is Medisafe, here’s what’s changed.
 Medisafe’s free tier is now capped at 2 medications.
 If you need more than that, it’s a hard limitation.
-TrackMe+ Free supports 3 medications and includes CSV import templates, so you’re already ahead on portability.
+TrackMe+ Free supports 3 medications and includes full CSV export of your data, so you’re never locked in.

 Beyond that, think about what else you want to track.
 If you’re managing a chronic condition, logs, or family medications, you probably want a tracker that lets you see the bigger picture alongside your doses.